Dr. Sarah C. Strand

 California State University, Sacramento - Department of Psychology

 6000 J Street

 I grew up in a suburb outside of Minneapolis, participating in basketball, track, band, and drama.
 In high school, I lettered in academics, basketball, and track.

 I earned my B.S. at Iowa State University in Animal Science.
 I conducted an undergraduate research project in which sow mothers received ibuprofen to determine whether this would alleviate post-farrowing discomfort.
 For this project, I collected and analyzed behavioral data.

 I currently teach Psychology courses at Sacramento State University.
-Over the past 4 years, I've taught upper and lower division courses in Psychology, including statistics and methodology courses.
+Since 2011, I've taught upper and lower division courses in Psychology, including statistics and methodology courses.